Economy of Russia: Energy

 The mineral-packed Ural Mountains and the vast fossil fuel (oil, gas, coal), and timber reserves of Siberia and the Russian Far East make Russia rich in natural resources, which dominate Russian exports.
 Oil and gas exports, specifically, continue to be the main source of hard currency.

 Russia has been widely described as an energy superpower; as it has the world's largest natural gas reserves, the second-largest coal reserves, the eighth-largest oil reserves, and the largest oil shale reserves in Europe.
-It is the world's leading natural gas exporter, the second-largest natural gas producer, and the second-largest oil exporter, and producer.
+It is the second-largest natural gas producer, the second-largest oil exporter and producer, and the third largest coal exporter.
 Fossil fuels cause most of the greenhouse gas emissions by Russia.
-The country is the world's fourth-largest electricity producer, and the ninth-largest renewable energy producer in 2019.
-Russia was also the world's first country to develop civilian nuclear power, and to construct the world's first nuclear power plant.
+The country was the world's fourth-largest electricity producer, and the ninth-largest renewable energy producer in 2019.
+Russia was also the world's first country to develop civilian nuclear power, and built the world's first nuclear power plant.
 In 2019, It was the world's fourth-largest nuclear energy producer.
+After the collapse of the Soviet Union, the Russian state nuclear conglomerate Rosatom became the dominant actor in international nuclear power markets, training experts, constructing nuclear power plants, supplying fuel and taking care of spent fuel in around the world.
+Whereas oil and gas were subject to international sanctions after Russia's full-scale invasion of Ukraine in February 2023, its nuclear industry was not targeted by sanctions.